Bobby Farrell

-Roberto Alfonso Farrell (6 October 1949 – 30 December 2010) was an Aruban dancer, visual performer, singer and DJ.
+Roberto Alfonso "Bobby" Farrell (6 October 1949 – 30 December 2010) was an Aruban dancer, singer and DJ.
 He was a member of the 1970s and 1980s disco group Boney M.

-Biography

-Birth and early life
+Early life

-Farrell was born and raised on the Caribbean island of Aruba in the Dutch colony of Curaçao and Dependencies (later known as the Netherlands Antilles).
-He left after having finished school at age 15 and was a sailor for two years before moving to Norway.
-He then went to the Netherlands, where he found occasional work as a DJ before moving to Germany for better opportunities.
+Farrell was born and raised on the Caribbean island of Aruba, in the Dutch colony of Curaçao and Dependencies (later known as the Netherlands Antilles).
+He left after having finished school at the age of 15, and was a sailor for two years, before moving to Norway.
+He then went to the Netherlands, where he found occasional work as a DJ, before moving to Germany for better opportunities.